taoyuphy/starter-hugo-research-group/content/post/Antenna_chirality/index.md

 ---
-title: Our joint experimental and theoretical paper on Science Advances demonstrates the chiralty of microwave evanescent fields that can unidirectional pump spin waves with a focusing due to the anisotropic dispersion, press release by Max Planck Institute for the Structure and Dynamics of Matter
+title: Our joint experimental and theoretical paper on Science Advances demonstrates the chirality of microwave evanescent fields that can unidirectional pump spin waves with a focusing due to the anisotropic dispersion, press release by Max Planck Institute for the Structure and Dynamics of Matter
 date: 2021-4-01
 ---